A Survey of Graph Neural Networks for Recommender Systems: Challenges, Methods, and Directions: Existing Methods

 \end{itemize}

 Table \ref{tab:SBR} shows the differences among the above approaches for session-based recommendation.
 To sum up, the development of session-based recommendation (SBR) with GNN can be summarized in Fig.~\ref{fig:session_map}.
 Early efforts in SBR only model each session sequence with a directed graph, such as SR-GNN~\cite{SRGNN}, GC-SAN~\cite{xu2019GC-SAN}, TA-GNN~\cite{yu2020tagnn}, and FGNN~\cite{FGNN}.
 Then, some methods attempt to enrich the relation and information in the session graph with other sessions or additional links.
 The methods in~\cite{wu2019A-PGNN,wang2020MGNN-SPred,qiu2020GAG,GCEGNN,zheng2020DGTN,DHCN,chen2021SERec,sheu2020CAGE,meng2020MKM-SR,xia2021COTREC,chen2021DAT-MDI,zhou2021TASRec} combine the information from other sessions to capture more information from similar sessions or all sessions.
 Moreover, the methods with additional links, such as SGNN-HN~\cite{pan2020SGNN-HN}, SHARE~\cite{SHARE} and LESSR~\cite{chen2020LESSR}, attempt to introduce additional edges to the given session to capture the complex relations and information in session data.
 Furthermore, some studies, such as DHCN~\cite{DHCN} and SHARE~\cite{SHARE}, attempt to enhance the recommendation by modeling the high-order relations in session data more sufficiently.
+As we can observe, the current works of GNN models for session-based recommendation have been developed from simple graphs to complex graphs, with even hyper-edges.
+Unlike sequential recommendation, session-based recommendation, in which users have repeated interactions with specific items, is more suitable for GNN-based models.
+This makes the existing works of session-based recommendation can build more powerful and complex graph structures.
+A possible improvement of this area is to explore larger-scale datasets and further evaluate GNN's ability in these datasets.